stas-sultanov/docs/process/continous-production.md

 This method allows to build most efficient process of transformation **Idea** to **Value** within the software soultion lifecyle.
 By efficiency time and money are considered.

-For example:
-If today PO will generate an idea on how to make customers bring more money.
+For example, if today PO will generate an idea on how to make customers bring more money.
 What would be the most efficient process by which engineers may transform this idea in actual value that must be brought to the customers?

 ## Digression